-“As an employer, you have to facilitate candidates to contact you effortlessly throughout the entire process”, says Niels Buijs, product manager at CM.com.
-“Use the channels they use, whether that’s WhatsApp, webchat or Facebook Messenger, as an organization you’ll have to adapt.”
+“As an employer, you have to facilitate candidates to contact you effortlessly throughout the entire process,” says Niels Buijs, product manager at CM.com.
+“Use the channels they use, whether WhatsApp, webchat, or Facebook Messenger.
+As an organization, you’ll have to adapt.”

 “They constantly receive job offers via LinkedIn.
 They want to inform themselves.
-They want to see and feel how an organization is functioning and what its vision and culture is, to see if they want to be a part of it.”
+They want to see and feel how an organization functions and its vision and culture to see if they want to be a part of it.”

-New talents are very mobile oriented, he continues.
-“They want to contact a company straightforwardly and online via their chosen channels to get to know more about that company.
+“New talents are very mobile-oriented,” he continues.
+“They want to contact a company straightforwardly and online via their chosen channels to know more about that company.
 That is when the first selection takes place.”

-The employer can improve the candidate experience by using ATS software: Application Tracking System.
+The employer can improve the candidate experience using Application Tracking System software (ATS).
 A system like that ensures a smooth selection process after recruitment.
-The steps in the process are clear for the candidates and the follow-up after an interview is adequate.
-A good workflow, focused on the candidate’s experience, can even turn a rejection into a positive experience.
+The steps in the process are clear for the candidates, and the follow-up after an interview is adequate.
+A good workflow focused on the candidate’s experience can even turn a rejection into a positive experience.

 “Think about using a chatbot in the onboarding process.”
 Niels Buijs - Lead Product Marketing

 Sign Documents Digitally

 “Especially during the covid pandemic, many interactions are online via Zoom or Microsoft Teams, instead of face to face.
 And then you ask a candidate to print and post a physical contract?!”

-In addition to an employment contract, many other documents are suitable for digital signing such as car lease agreements, loan contracts for laptops, payroll tax reduction forms or training agreements.
-The benefits are obvious, for instance time-savings.
-“Practice has shown that digital signing saves 10 minutes per document,” says Buijs.
+In addition to an employment contract, many other documents are suitable for digital signing, such as car lease agreements, loan contracts for laptops, payroll tax reduction forms, or training agreements.
+The benefits are apparent, for instance, time savings.

 “Cost savings are a decisive argument for digital signing.”
 Ruben Balfoort - Product Marketer Sign

-The next step is the period between signing the contract and the first day of work.
-“Many people experience that period as a gap”, Buijs says.
-“A lot of organizations could improve their onboarding process for instance with a chatbot, a sort of digital buddy.
-That way you can familiarize new employees with the company before their first day at work.
-You can deal with practicalities like collecting a leased car, arranging parking space, explaining which entrance can be used and setting up the first few meetings.
+“Many people experience that period as a gap,” Buijs says.
+“Many organizations could improve their onboarding process, for instance, with a chatbot, a sort of digital buddy.
+That way, you can familiarize new employees with the company before their first day at work.
+You can deal with practicalities like collecting a leased car, arranging parking space, explaining which entrance can be used, and setting up the first few meetings.
 But it could also be used to show a welcome video from the supervisor.”

-Use the proper tools, is the final advice from Buijs.
-“Preferably one system that provides you with all you need, instead of multiple systems, otherwise it’s still not as efficient as it can be.”
+"Use the proper tools" is the final advice from Buijs.
+“Preferably one system that provides you with all you need, instead of multiple systems.
+Otherwise, it’s still not as efficient as it can be.”